bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

             continue
       ..

-... so this should be broken apart into two or more methods.
+So this should be broken apart into two or more methods.
 It is cool to see how metrics (LOC per method) reveal these kind of issues.

-Lately I got the lines per method better (see also 7. / code balance)
+In the very countMethodLines.py script I improved the LOC per method (see also 7. / code balance)

     $ python countMethodLines.py countMethodLines.py
     v)  print_line                | 5